systemd/mkosi/mkosi/resources/man/mkosi.md

 ### [Config] Section

-`Profile=`, `--profile=`
+`Profiles=`, `--profile=`
-:   Select the given profile.
+:   Select the given profiles.
 A profile is a configuration file or
     directory in the `mkosi.profiles/` directory.
-When selected, this configuration file or directory is included after parsing the `mkosi.conf.d/*.conf` drop in configuration files.
+The configuration files and directories of each profile are included after parsing the `mkosi.conf.d/*.conf` drop in configuration.

 `Dependencies=`, `--dependency=`
 :   The images that this image depends on specified as a comma-separated